 Steps To Take When Your Car Insurance Has Expired

 Car insurance is as essential for you as it is for your car; it provides coverage against thefts, fire, accidents, weather and natural calamities, and keeps you covered while driving on the road.
-At the same time, it is common tendency to forget that your car insurance is about to expire.
+At the same time, it is a common tendency to forget that your car insurance is about to expire.
 Forgetting to renew your insurance policy could become a risky endeavor.
 Other than the lack of financial assistance, you might end up facing penalties, which is why we recommend the following steps in the event of expiry of your car insurance:

 Do not Drive the Uninsured Car